parkwoocheol/parkwoocheol/README.md

 ## About Me

-I am an Android developer who has experienced every phase of a service—from development to launch and operation—at a startup.
+I am an Android developer who has experienced every phase of a service from development to launch and operation—at a startup.

 I delve deeply into problem-solving and enjoy collaborating with my team during code reviews to discover better solutions.
 I focus on writing clean, readable, and predictable code, and this approach has helped me build enduring services.